heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 We use Dijkstra's algorithm to find the shortest path.

-We start, by creating a Node object for each location and assigning each Node for the start Stop a travel cost of 0.
-All nodes are stored in a min heap.\
+We start, by creating a Node object for each location and assigning each Node for the first Stop a travel cost of 0.
+All nodes are stored in a min heap, to easily get the Node with the lowest cost.\
 Then we simply apply Dijkstra's algorithm:

-1. Select the Node with the smallest cost, which is not a visited Node
+1. Select the Node with the smallest cost, that is not a visited Node
 2. For every neighbor `N` of the current Node `C` set the parent of `N` to `C` if
     * `N` has no parent,
     * `C` is not a MissingNode and `N`'s current parent is a MissingNode